shaunT-08/TempSensorMk1/README.md

-# HighwayProject - Temperature Sensor
+# PCBProject - Temperature Sensor
-My Repository which contains the files for my hardware PCB project for Hack Club's Highway to Hardware program
+My Repository which contains the gerber and drill files for my hardware PCB project